Ritukuklani/STIT-BACKEND-PROGRAMMING-CHALLENGE/Readme.md

 2. /login:
 `https://euybnvh6j6.execute-api.us-east-1.amazonaws.com/dev/login`

-We add the token_id to the Authentication field in the login header.
+We add the token_id to the `Authentication field` in the login header.
+We also have to check if the `Content-Type` is `application/json`

 3. /reserve
 `https://euybnvh6j6.execute-api.us-east-1.amazonaws.com/dev/login/reserve`

-We add the token_id to the Authentication field in the header.
+We add the token_id to the `Authentication field` in the header.
 We need to add the business_id of the restaurant where we want to reserve a table.

 4. /setFavourite
 `https://euybnvh6j6.execute-api.us-east-1.amazonaws.com/dev/login/setfavourite`

-We add the token_id to the Authentication field in the header.
+We add the token_id to the `Authentication field` in the header.
 We need to add the name of our favourite restaurant to body of the HTTP request

 5. /unsetFavourite
 `https://euybnvh6j6.execute-api.us-east-1.amazonaws.com/dev/login/unsetfavourite`

-We add the token_id to the Authentication field in the header.
+We add the token_id to the `Authentication field` in the header.
 We need to add the name of the restaurant that we want to remove from our faourites.

 6. /getBusiness
 `https://euybnvh6j6.execute-api.us-east-1.amazonaws.com/dev/getbusiness`

-We add the token_id to the Authentication field in the header.
+We add the token_id to the `Authentication field` in the header.
 We need to add the location around which we will get Business ids and business names of restaurants to dine in.